aromalanil/react-rhino/README.md

 # Or if you use Yarn:
 yarn add react-rhino
 ```

-## Why?
+## Why choose Rhino?
-Why you should consider Rhino over other alternatives.

 ### 🏋️‍♂️ Lightweight
 Only **~560** bytes when Minified & Gzipped.

 ### 🐱‍🏍 Syntax you already know
-Offers a simple and straightforward syntax similar to the built-in hooks of React.
+Offers a straightforward syntax similar to the built-in hooks of React.

 ### 👷‍♂️ Easy to Extend
 Add a new global state with just a single line of code, it's that simple.

 ### 📐 Easy to Use
-Learn how to use Rhino in a short amount of time.
+Get started with Rhino in a short amount of time.

 ## Online Playground
-[Here](https://codesandbox.io/s/react-rhino-example-svv5b) is a demo project for you to get familiar with React Rhino.
+[Here](https://codesandbox.io/s/react-rhino-example-svv5b) is a short demo project  to help familiarize with state management using React Rhino.

-## Example
+## Usage

-Here is an example of how to use React Rhino
-### A file to create global states
+### Getting started
+Set up state management for your application following these three easy steps shown in the example.
+Or see a  [demo project](https://codesandbox.io/s/react-rhino-example-svv5b) showing `react-rhino` in use.

+1. #### Create global state
+To get started, create a file called `states.js`.
+This file holds a declaration of the global state for the entire app.

 `states.js`
 ```jsx
 import createRhinoState from "react-rhino";